TinderSec/gh-workflow-auditor/README.md

 options:
   -h, --help            show this help message and exit.
   --endpoint ENDPOINT   GitHub endpoint to use.
-  --token TOKEN         GitHub token.
-Can be provided with environment variable GITHUB_TOKEN.
   --log-level {debug,info,warning,error,critical}
                         Level of debug you wish to display.
   --type {repo,org,user}